collectiveacuity/pocketLab/docs/commands.md

 **Description:**
 Opens up a direct ssh connection to remote host.
 Connect is currently only available to the Amazon ec2 platform and only on systems running ssh natively.
 To connect to a remote host on Windows, try using Putty instead.

 PLEASE NOTE: connect uses the docker container alias value specified in the lab.yaml configuration file to determine which instance to connect to.
-When the deploy command is complete, instances will automatically be tagged with the container alias of each service deployed to them.
-In the meantime, a tag must be added manually with key "Containers" and value "<container_alias>"
+A tag must be added manually to the instance with key "Containers" and value "<container_alias>".

 **Usage:**
 ```bash